Jfnaikk/Huggables-Project/README.md

 - Arduino-compatible board (e.g., Arduino Uno, Mega)
 - Pulse Sensor attached to an analog pin (A0)
-- 2 × hobby servos for heartbeat and breathing (pins D3 and D9)
+- 2 × hobby servos for heartbeat and breathing, mini servo for heartbeat and continuous Servo for breathing(pins D3 and D9).
+- 1 x Heating Pad 5V
 - Optional LED connected to pin 13 or use onboard LED
 - External 5V power supply for servos
 - Jumper wires and breadboard